*-Quantizations of Fourier-Mukai transforms: Introduction

 \subsection{Acknowledgements}

 We are very grateful to V.~Drinfeld for drawing our attention to $\star$-operations, which (in the form of $\cD$-coalgebras) play a central role in this paper.
 We would like to thank P.~Schapira for valuable discussions about the Fourier-Mukai transform, and for bringing the papers \cite{KS,KSarxiv} to our attention.
 We are also grateful to A.~Yekutieli for numerous remarks and suggestions.
+We would also like to thank the referees for their valuable comments and suggestions.

 D.A. is a Sloan Research Fellow, and he is grateful to the Alfred P. Sloan Foundation for the support.
 J.B. was partially supported by NSF grant DMS-1007113.
 T.P. was partially supported by NSF RTG grant DMS-0636606 and NSF grants DMS-0700446 and DMS-1001693.